prime31/zig-aya/README.md

 ## TODO
+- `T.prepareAsset` should be allowed to return an error. if it does, stick asset in PrepareNextFrame
 - make RenderDevice once we get an understanding of how rendering comes together
 - maybe do some wrapping of Phase: (this turns out to make things pretty annoying i think)
     - phases could be required to be wrapped in Phase(T) for validation: const Update = Phase(Update);